dpfens/loggingJS/README.md

 ### Loggers
 Loggers are the main component of the library that developers will interact with.
 Loggers are configured to use `collectors` to collect data about a message, and `handlers` to do something with that data. `handlers` and `collectors` know nothing about the logger, or about the other handlers and collectors that are used by the logger.

-By default, Loggers are attached with the following `Logging.logger.BaseLogger.DEFAULTCOLLECTORS`:
+By default, Loggers are attached with the following `Logging.logger.BaseLogger.DEFAULTBROWSERCOLLECTORS`:

-* `Logging.collector.NavigationCollector` - Collects information from the `window.navigator` object.
+* `Logging.collector.browser.NavigationCollector` - Collects information from the `window.navigator` object.
-* `Logging.collector.ScreenCollector` - Collects information about the screen of the current user from `window` and `window.screen`.
+* `Logging.collector.browser.ScreenCollector` - Collects information about the screen of the current user from `window` and `window.screen`.
-* `Logging.collector.PerformanceCollector` - Collects information about the `window.performance` and `Performance entries`.
+* `Logging.collector.browser.PerformanceCollector` - Collects information about the `window.performance` and `Performance entries`.

 ### Collectors
 Collectors gather information about the environment at the time an event/message is logged.
 These collectors read about the current state of the page/browser/etc.  Collectors must implement a `collect` method which returns the collected data to the `Logger`.
 New collectors can be added created by developers to include application-specific data about the current state of their application at the time of an event/message.